mebeim/aoc/2022/README.md

                 can_build.append(ORE)
                 q.append((..., []))

-        # Pass along the list of robots we could have built, but decided to not build instead.
+        # If we can also "wait" without building, pass along the list of robots
+        # we couldhave built, but decided to not build instead.
         if (robs and obs < max_obs_needed) or (rclay and clay < max_clay_needed) or ore < max_ore_needed:
             q.append((..., can_build))